 10. Wine Holder

 This one’s for the wine lovers out there – although, you COULD drink something else in the wine glass, but that’s not the point.
-Have you ever wanted to get in the shower or tub but didn’t want to leave your drink of choice?
+Have you ever wanted to get in the shower or a hot bath but didn’t want to leave your drink of choice?
 With this wine holder, you can easily get clean while sipping you wine- I mean, “adult juice”.

 11. Massage Chair

 A massage chair is a big investment that’ll help you work out those tense and tender spots on your body, but it’s TOTALLY worth it.
 Trust me.
 I have my own massage chair at home and use it every single night as a way to relax and decompress.
+Back massagers are ok, but this is the best gift with tons of health benefits.
 It may seem like a lot, but when you can relax those tense muscles at home you’ll see why this is a must-have.

 Listen, sometimes you just gotta get up and get moving!
 Having a (bluetooth!) turntable is similar to having a regular bluetooth speaker.
 The only difference is that in MY opinion, a turntable looks MUCH cooler, and is perfect if you happen to be a vinyl collector.
 It’s also portable, so you can dance and otherwise jazz out to music wherever you want.